johnpfay/openshift-shiny/README.md

 - Update the parameters that are appropriate for your app.
 Minimally set APP_GIT_URI to your git repo location and REPO_DOCKERFILE_PATH to your dockerfile path location.
 - Click "Create"
 - Click "Applications" then "Deployments".
 Wait for your app to be deployed.
-- Click "Applications" then "Services".
-Select your new service and click "create route".
+- Click "Applications" then "Routes" click on the Hostname(URL) to view the website.
-- Navigate to your new route to view your app.

 ### Deploy your shiny app using the command line
 Create a project for your app.